 by doing a 'Start'-'Run' and typing (without quotes) "javaws -viewer".

 2) Close the Toolkit, select the Weather and Climate Toolkit application in the Cache Viewer and press the big red 'X'!

 General Errors and Cache Cleanup

-Several unknown errors have been seen using Java Web Start.
-A full deletion of the Web Start cache seems to clear up these problems.
+If errors persist, then make sure your version of Java is the most up-to-date.
+After these steps, a full deletion of the Web Start cache seems to clear up any remaining problems.